Lettuce Turnip The Beet

 ------------------------------------------

 Collard greens are a nutrient dense green leafy vegetable.
-They're especially high in vitamin K, which helps to support blood coagulation and cell growth.
+They're especially high in vitamin K, which helps to support blood coagulation, bone building, and cell growth.
 Their high folate, vitamin C, and vitamin A contents aid in DNA synthesis, immune function, and eye health.
 Collards contain some B vitamins as well, notably B2 and B6, helping to support energy production and hormone regulation.
-Finally, collard greens support bone strength and development through calcium and manganese, as well as providing antioxidants for long-term wellness.
+Finally, collard greens support bones, teeth, and connective tissue through calcium and manganese, as well as providing antioxidants for long-term wellness, such as sulforaphane and I3C.
+Consuming collard greens raw yields more vitamin C, while consuming them cooked yields more carotenoids.

 Serving Size: 1 cup (36 g)